dart-lang/site-www/src/content/interop/js-interop/usage.md

 :::tip
 Avoid using `dart:js_interop_unsafe` if possible.
-It makes security compliance more difficult to guarantee and may lead to violations.
+It makes security compliance more difficult to guarantee and may lead to violations, which is why it can be "unsafe".
 :::

 {% comment %}
 TODO: Add links when ready

 [extension type]: /language/extension-types
-[the extension types documentation]: /language/extension-types#type-considerations
+[runtime guarantee]: /language/extension-types#type-considerations
 [representation type]: /language/extension-types#declaration
 [implement]: /language/extension-types#implements
 [non-`external` members]: /language/extension-types#members

+TODO: Some of these are not available on stable.
+How do we link to dev?
 {% endcomment %}

 [global JS scope]: https://developer.mozilla.org/en-US/docs/Glossary/Global_scope
 [conversion functions]: /interop/js-interop/js-types#conversions
-[declared with a primitive]: /interop/js-interop/js-types#requirements-on-external-declarations-and-function-tojs
+[contains a primitive type]: /interop/js-interop/js-types#requirements-on-external-declarations-and-function-tojs
 ["JS type"]: /interop/js-interop/js-types
 [`Window`]: https://developer.mozilla.org/en-US/docs/Web/API/Window
 [check the type of the JS value through interop]: /interop/js-interop/js-types#compatibility-type-checks-and-casts